Cities and Disaster: Past, Present, and Future (Spring 2021)

 Prof. Cary Karacas (Earth and Environmental Sciences, The Graduate Center; Political Science and Global Affairs, College of Staten Island)

-Prof. Robin Kietlinski (Sociology, LaGuardia Community College)
+Prof. Robin Kietlinski (History, LaGuardia Community College)

 This team-taught, interdisciplinary course will focus on disasters faced by major urban centers across a broad span of time and place.
 Taught by a geographer and a historian who both specialize in the intersection of cities and crisis, the course will offer a unique perspective on critical issues that arise when cities and citizens are forced to endure a catastrophic event.
 The course will be divided into three thematic and chronological units: 1) PAST: The focus of this unit will be on the historic destruction and subsequent remaking of important urban centers such as Lisbon, Chicago, Chongqing, Dresden, and Tokyo as a result of earthquakes, fires, and wartime bombing; 2) PRESENT: Cities that have recently experienced destruction and reconstruction as a result of worsening climate conditions, with a sustained focus on New York City during and after Hurricane Sandy; and 3) FUTURE: An examination of cities in the Global South that are being and will continue to be impacted by environmental degradation, climate change, and diminishing resources such as water.
 We will interrogate differences between the concepts of “natural” versus “man-made” disasters, looking at specific case studies as we discuss how and why the line is not always a clear one.